Molecular Ecology Laboratory

 Welcome to the Molecular Ecology Research Group.

-A new and completely refurbished Molecular Ecology Laboratory was established in the Department of Animal and Plant Sciences in September 1998.
+A new and completely refurbished Molecular Ecology Laboratory was established in the Department of Animal and Plant Sciences (now School of Biosciences) in September 1998.

 The research group is headed by Professors Terry Burke, Roger Butlin and Jon Slate.